Flat Island (South China Sea)

 Flat Island, also known as Patag Island (Pulo ng Patag; Mandarin 費信島/费信岛 (Fèixìn Dǎo); Đảo Bình Nguyên), is the second smallest of the natural Spratly Islands.
-It has an area of 0.57 ha, and is about 10 km north of Philippine-occupied Nanshan Island, both of which are located on the expansive but otherwise submerged Flat Island Bank in the NE of Dangerous Ground.
+It has an area of 0.57 ha, and is about 10 km north of Philippine-occupied Nanshan Island, both of which are located on the expansive but otherwise submerged Flat Island Bank in the northeast part of the Dangerous Ground area in the South China Sea.

 It is the sixth largest of the Philippine-occupied Spratly islands and is administered by the Philippines as part of Kalayaan, Palawan.
 The island is also claimed by the People's Republic of China, the Republic of China (Taiwan), and Vietnam.

 Environment

 The island is a low, flat, sandy cay, 240 by 90 m, and is subject to erosion.
 It changes its shape seasonally.
 The sand build up depends largely on the direction of prevailing winds and waves; it has taken an elongated shape for some years, the shape of a crescent moon for a few years, and the shape of a letter "S".
 Like Lankiam Cay, it is barren of any vegetation.
 No underground water source has been found in the area.